Robanvdd/swoc2017/rules/RULES.md

 The player with the most credits at the end of the game will win so be mindful of how you are spending your credits.

-If you have at least one planet conquered, your base income is a **1500** credits per second.
-On top of that you get an additional amount credits for the total number of planet you have conquered per second.
+You get credits for the total number of planet you have conquered per second.
 Your total income per second is calculated with the following formula:
 ```
-    Bi + ((Bp - P * S) * S)
+    10000 * log(X + 5)
     where
-        Bi = base income (1500 credits)
-        Bp = base income per planet (225 credits)
-        P = penalty per planet (3 credits)
-        S = number of conquered planets (up to a maximum of 50) + 3
+        X = number of planets you have conquered
 ```

+At the end of the game you get an additional **10000** credits for each UFO that you have remaining.

 See commands: [buy](#buy)